nrjdalal/next-to-start/README.md

     },
     plugins: [
       tailwindcss(),
-      tsConfigPaths(),
+      // Enables Vite to resolve imports using path aliases. tsConfigPaths(),
       tanstackStart({
         tsr: {
-          // This is the directory where TanStack Router will look for your routes.
+          // Specifies the directory TanStack Router uses for your routes.
-          routesDirectory: "src/app",
+          routesDirectory: "src/app", // Default is "src/routes"
         },
       }),
     ],